-NOTE: BONUS AFTER-HOURS EVENT!
-Attendees who purchase a copy of Wes Moore’s new book Five Days from FAN’s partner bookseller The Book Stall are invited to attend a private 30-minute AFTER-HOURS event hosted by Moore that will start immediately after the webinar.
-Click HERE to purchase the book.
-The link to register for the AFTER-HOURS will appear in your email receipt from The Book Stall.
-Please be sure to look for it!
+BONUS AFTER-HOURS EVENT: Attendees who purchase a copy of Wes Moore’s new book Five Days from FAN’s partner bookseller The Book Stall are invited to attend a 30-minute AFTER-HOURS event hosted by Moore that will start immediately following the webinar.
+The Book Stall will send buyers the AFTER-HOURS Zoom link on the day of the event.

 - Baker Demonstration School

 - Family Service of Glencoe